- Future Students

 Kaila Potts shared the stage with Rebecca on Celine Dion’s Las Vegas orchestra and have maintained a connection, Potts says, in three different serendipitous stages: first as a student and teacher, next as performers, and now as colleagues in the business of sound and healing.

 “It’s so inspiring,” said Potts.
-“I remember when she said she was going to go back to school and take on this new opportunity, I was so inspired by her fortitude, because how many people go back to school when they’ve already had a lot of life experience, and just learn new things and embrace new growth?
-I don’t know if I could do it.”
+“I remember when she said she was going to go back to school and take on this new opportunity… I was so inspired by her fortitude, because how many people go back to school when they’ve already had a lot of life experience, and just learn new things and embrace new growth… I don’t know if I could do it.”

 A bachelor’s degree might be one of the only boxes Rebecca has yet to check.
 It wasn’t until the unexpected onset of the pandemic, when an influx of free time suddenly appeared for her, that she found the liberal studies program at OSU’s Ecampus.
 The program allowed her to create her own individual plan of study catered to her experience and interests.

 “I was excited to have a student like Rebecca in my Arts Entrepreneurship class,” said Dr. Dana Reason, a composer and assistant professor at OSU’s music program.
-“I was excited to learn more about her work.
-I had to keep asking questions, which I think is my job, to find out more about her and what I could possibly help with, just beyond the course content, but what might inspire her or give her courage to pursue her next steps as a musician, and now composer.”
+“I was excited to learn more about her work… I had to keep asking questions, which I think is my job, to find out more about her and what I could possibly help with, just beyond the course content, but what might inspire her or give her courage to pursue her next steps as a musician, and now composer.”

 Like most creative individuals, Rebecca’s curiosity has been the hallmark of her career.
 It was this unceasing characteristic that led her to OSU.
 It’s what led to her most current endeavor, contributing to the score of a film in collaboration with her professor, Dr. Reason.

-“When you’re born with certain creative drive, that never leaves you,” said Ramsey.
+“When you’re born with certain creative drive… that never leaves you,” Said Ramsey.
 “I had to go through a long period of my life where I was earning a living.
-And I was studying on my own during all that time.
-I didn’t come from privilege, I had to make it all on my own.
+And I was studying on my own during all that time… I didn’t come from privilege, I had to make it all on my own.
 But when I had gotten finally to the point where I had financial security, the very first thing I wanted to do was be a student again.
 That part of myself never died.”

-This spring, Rebecca Ramsey will be a degree holder from OSU in Music and the Contemplative Arts, a program that she designed for herself, a program that allowed her creativity to keep on growing.
+In the Spring of this year, Rebecca Ramsey will be a degree holder from OSU in Music and the Contemplative Arts, a program that she designed for herself, a program that allowed her creativity to keep on growing.

 Rebecca Ramsey (She/Her): email@example.com